 Seeing Cuba for the first time, Christopher Columbus said, “The goodliest land that eye ever saw, the sweetest thing in the world.”

-After five hundred years, Columbus’s words are still relevant, and what’s more intriguing is the fact that visiting Cuba today is the best way to absorb the rich history and personal warmth of her people before a wave of rapacious consumerization casts a pall over Cuba’s society.
+After five hundred years, Columbus’ words are still relevant, and what’s more intriguing is the fact that visiting Cuba today is the best way to absorb the rich history and personal warmth of her people before a wave of rapacious consumerization casts a pall over Cuba’s society.
 Much is needed in Cuba, but the things millions of cruise ship tourists will buy on a 6-hour excursion are likely not to serve Cuban society in any positive way.

 As you may have heard, Cuba is not like any place you’ve been before.
 Witnessing the outward detail of her majestic decay contrasted against the inner beauty of her people will challenge you in ways that can be transformative.
 You can find yesterday in Cuba, but I urge you to use your travels to Cuba to break your pattern of repetition, cut loose the modern grid of predictability and allow yourself to be challenged intellectually and emotionally.
 Ask some questions that Cuba can help you answer.
 For example, why do you associate newness with relevancy, or is it right to relate material possessions with identity?